 A Planned Student Leave is an interruption of a student's formal education in which he voluntarily ceases his enrollment at the College to pursue other educationally related activities to complete or enrich his academic program or to clarify his educational goals.
 The intent of this program is to make it possible for a student to suspend his academic work, leave the campus, and later resume his studies with a minimum of procedural difficulty.
-It is not intended for a student who only wishes to attend another institution.
 Planned Student Leave request forms are available from the Admissions and Records Office.
 Enrollment at another institution of higher education during a Planned Student Leave is subject to advance Concurrent Enrollment approval.